engmomasry/Baltic-Exchange/README.md

 where block of Automated smoke UI testcases were executed using playwright and execution results was integrated automatically to TestRail Test Run Results Dashboard

+also if you navigate to TestRail Test Runs you will find 3 Testruns the first one is sample UI regression Run including sample testcases from manual created testcases inside TestRail, the 2nd Run is the mentioned above , Finally the 3rd Run is smoke API Test Run

 🧾 TestRail Run Mapping Example